cguardia/Pyramid-Tutorial/docs/stage1.rst

 =======

 In the previous step, created a default project from the Pyramid ``alchemy`` scaffold.
-Next you will add a database model, create two views, and use Chameleon for your templates.
+Next you will add a database model, create a route and two views, and use Chameleon for your templates.

 Add a database model